StarRocks/starrocks/docs/en/administration/management/monitoring/alert.md

 Processing method:

-There is a be service down, try to pull up.
+There is a BE service down, try to pull up.

 ## Machine overload alarm

-### BE cpu alarm
+### BE CPU alarm

 Expression: